 A standout in Short North Arts District

 “Since its completion last year, ‘The Journey’ has become an iconic mural in the Short North Arts District.
-The installation process (which consisted of a public artist talk and a local artist in residency program) allowed residents, businesses and visitors to be engaged throughout its creation,” said Caitlyn Dunn, Deputy Director of District Project and Operations for the Short North Alliance.
+The installation process allowed residents, businesses and visitors to be engaged throughout its creation,” said Caitlyn Dunn, Deputy Director of District Project and Operations for the Short North Alliance.

-With a budget of $150,000, “The Journey” mural on both ends of the swanky Graduate Hotel, which opened last September, is a reflection of the city’s ongoing commitment to boosting public art.
+With a budget of $150,000, “The Journey” mural on the swanky Graduate Hotel is a reflection of the city’s ongoing commitment to boosting public art.

 Crossing paths and stretching out